 - Scrap all enterprise agreements, since these are making Australia uncompetitive and killing local industry and careers with them – like Ford and Holden

-- Nationalise all workplace legislation including awards and Workcover – scrap all state/territory involvement
+- Harmonise wage levels and entitlements to trade and professional skill levels across industries.
+Nationalise all workplace legislation including workplace awards and Workcover – scrap all state/territory involvement

-- No Australian Workplace Agreements or contracts where one employer – consistent with Tax Office recognition of PAYG personal services income tax law
+- No Australian Workplace Agreements or contracts where one employer – consistent with Tax Office recognition of Pay As You Go personal services income tax law

 - Employers employing 50 or more employees (including subsidiaries and part owned businesses) to be eligible for company tax incentive if Nationally Recognised Training is provided and so long as certifications obtained